SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 : A [container type](containertypes.md) is a SharePoint Embedded resource that defines the relationship, access privileges, and billing accountability between a SharePoint Embedded application and a set of containers.
 Also, the container type defines behaviors on the set of containers.

 Owning Tenant
-: The Microsoft Entra ID tenant where a container type is defined.
+: The Microsoft Entra ID tenant where a container type is created.
+This is often also the tenant where your SharePoint Embedded application is registered.

 Consuming Tenant
 : The Microsoft Entra ID tenant where a container type is used.
 Only a consuming tenant may have containers of such container type.
 A same Microsoft Entra ID tenant may be both owning and consuming tenant of a given container type.